iwashu/gmail-s3-archiver/README.md

 # Actually archive (default: emails with 10MB+ attachments, older than 1 year)
 uv run python gmail_to_s3.py --s3-bucket my-gmail-archive-bucket

-# Archive and remove from Gmail inbox
+# Archive emails in Gmail (removes from inbox, keeps in All Mail)
 uv run python gmail_to_s3.py --s3-bucket my-gmail-archive-bucket --archive-gmail

 # Process only emails with very large attachments (50MB+)